jonahschlie/mini-gpt/README.md

 3. **Sequence Generation** <br>
-   For sequence generation, we implemented a simple function that uses the trained N-gram model to generate text starting from a provided seed context.
+   For sequence generation, I implemented a simple function that uses the trained N-gram model to generate text starting from a provided seed context.
 The generation process can run in two modes: deterministic (always picking the most likely next token) or stochastic (sampling from the probability distribution).
-For our experiments, we chose a trigram model (`n=3`) and applied the previously optimized interpolation weights `[0.0, 0.488, 0.507]`.
+For our experiments, I chose a trigram model (`n=3`) and applied the previously optimized interpolation weights `[0.0, 0.488, 0.507]`.
 This choice balanced bigram and trigram contexts while avoiding unnecessary reliance on unigrams, which was shown to improve validation perplexity.

-   Using deterministic generation with our seed context, we obtained the sentence:
+   Using deterministic generation with our seed context, I obtained the sentence:
    `"shall i have a suit is a very good meeting to the moor: i am not to be a man."`
    When enabling sampling, one run produced a more diverse and creative output:
    `"shall i would give you not, that how you kiand ood him the receive that thou art weddingd, art no."`